JakeDawkins/countries/DECISION-RECORD.md

     to large public projects.
   - Since this deployability is built-into the tool, it made deploying this project to vercel a low-effort project.
+  - **Other options considered**: Create React App, Gatsby, Vite
+    - Chose NextJS, since it's a more complete framework instead of a toolchain setup, making getting started on this kind of project quick and easy.

 - Tailwind CSS